pjanosky/image-processing/res/README.md

  - Added new controller command for applying an image operation to all images in the model.
  - Added new mosaic and downscal commands to the map of commands in the text view.

+## Extra Credit Design Changes
+### Downscaling
+To support this feature, we added a new ImageOperation implementation the contained all the code to downscale an image.
+To get this operation to be applied to every layer in the model, we also added a new ControllerCommand called "ImageProcessAllCommand" and a corresponding method in our CommandListener interface.
+To add this feature to the graphical interface, we simply added a new menu item and called the new method.
+To add this feature to the textual interface we added a new command to the map of commands in TextController.

+### Mosaic
+To support this feature, we added a new ImageOperation implementation that contained all the code to create a mosaic image.
+Since our controller implementations already supported applying an ImageOperation to a layer, all we had to do was add a new menu item in the graphical view, and add a new command to the map in the TextController.

  ## Image Citations: